wombleton/gitlaw-nz/acts/P/Port Companies Act 1988.md

     _rights_ means all rights, powers, privileges, and immunities, whether actual, contingent, or prospective

-    _subsidiary_ has the same meaning as in sections 158 and 158A of the Companies Act 1955 or [sections 5][60] and [6][61] of the Companies Act 1993, as the case may be
+    _subsidiary_ has the same meaning as in [section 5][60] of the Companies Act 1993

     _territorial authority_ means a territorial authority within the meaning of the [Local Government Act 2002][57].

-    (2) Every reference in this Act to the expression Harbour Board shall be construed as including a reference to a regional council or a territorial authority to which any property, rights, liabilities, functions, duties, or powers of a Harbour Board have been transferred pursuant to any Order in Council made under [section 36][62] of the Local Government Act 1974\.
+    (2) Every reference in this Act to the expression Harbour Board shall be construed as including a reference to a regional council or a territorial authority to which any property, rights, liabilities, functions, duties, or powers of a Harbour Board have been transferred pursuant to any Order in Council made under [section 36][61] of the Local Government Act 1974\.

-    Section 2(1) **council-controlled organisation**: inserted, on 1 July 2003, by [section 262][63] of the Local Government Act 2002 (2002 No 84).
+    Section 2(1) **council-controlled organisation**: inserted, on 1 July 2003, by [section 262][62] of the Local Government Act 2002 (2002 No 84).

-    Section 2(1) **local authority trading enterprise**: repealed, on 1 July 2003, by [section 262][63] of the Local Government Act 2002 (2002 No 84).
+    Section 2(1) **local authority trading enterprise**: repealed, on 1 July 2003, by [section 262][62] of the Local Government Act 2002 (2002 No 84).

-    Section 2(1) **port company**: substituted, on 1 July 1994, by [section 2][64] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 2(1) **port company**: substituted, on 1 July 1994, by [section 2][63] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

-    Section 2(1) **regional council**: substituted, on 1 July 2003, by [section 262][63] of the Local Government Act 2002 (2002 No 84).
+    Section 2(1) **regional council**: substituted, on 1 July 2003, by [section 262][62] of the Local Government Act 2002 (2002 No 84).

-    Section 2(1) **subsidiary**: substituted, on 1 July 1994, by [section 2][64] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 2(1) **subsidiary**: replaced, on 5 December 2013, by [section 14][64] of the Companies Amendment Act 2013 (2013 No 111).

-    Section 2(1) **territorial authority**: substituted, on 1 July 2003, by [section 262][63] of the Local Government Act 2002 (2002 No 84).
+    Section 2(1) **territorial authority**: substituted, on 1 July 2003, by [section 262][62] of the Local Government Act 2002 (2002 No 84).

     Section 2(2): added, on 31 August 1990, by section 2(4) of the Port Companies Amendment Act 1990 (1990 No 120).

 ##### 2A Special provisions where more than 1 regional council or territorial authority succeeds Harbour Board

-*   (1) Where any functions and powers of a Harbour Board have been transferred to more than 1 regional council or territorial authority pursuant to an Order in Council made under [section 36][62] of the Local Government Act 1974, the regional councils and territorial authorities shall determine by agreement between them which of them is to have the functions and powers of the Harbour Board under this Act.
+*   (1) Where any functions and powers of a Harbour Board have been transferred to more than 1 regional council or territorial authority pursuant to an Order in Council made under [section 36][61] of the Local Government Act 1974, the regional councils and territorial authorities shall determine by agreement between them which of them is to have the functions and powers of the Harbour Board under this Act.

-    (2) Where any duties of a Harbour Board have been transferred to more than 1 regional council or territorial authority pursuant to an Order in Council made under [section 36][62] of the Local Government Act 1974, then, except as provided in subsection (3), every duty of a Harbour Board under this Act shall be the duty of each of the regional councils and territorial authorities; but the regional councils and territorial authorities may determine by agreement between them which of them is to perform the duty.
+    (2) Where any duties of a Harbour Board have been transferred to more than 1 regional council or territorial authority pursuant to an Order in Council made under [section 36][61] of the Local Government Act 1974, then, except as provided in subsection (3), every duty of a Harbour Board under this Act shall be the duty of each of the regional councils and territorial authorities; but the regional councils and territorial authorities may determine by agreement between them which of them is to perform the duty.

-    (3) Where any property, rights, or liabilities of a Harbour Board are vested in a regional council or territorial authority (or any combination of them) pursuant to any Order in Council made under [section 36][62] of the Local Government Act 1974, every duty of the Harbour Board under this Act in respect of that property, right, or liability shall be the duty of the regional council or territorial authority (or combination of them) concerned.
+    (3) Where any property, rights, or liabilities of a Harbour Board are vested in a regional council or territorial authority (or any combination of them) pursuant to any Order in Council made under [section 36][61] of the Local Government Act 1974, every duty of the Harbour Board under this Act in respect of that property, right, or liability shall be the duty of the regional council or territorial authority (or combination of them) concerned.

     (4) Where regional councils and territorial authorities are unable to reach any agreement pursuant to subsection (1) or subsection (2), any of them may refer the matter to the Local Government Commission for determination.